samchillcott/sam_react_weather_app/README.md

 - How to pick the data from an API and display within a react component.
 - Using JS logic and within JSX.
 - How to debug (which enable me to iterate as i go).
+- Working with times and timezones and using date-fns & moment.js libraries.
+- Modern mobile responsive techniques - Start mobile first in the next project.

 ## Challenges